 WELLES.
 The next scene is all yours, Fred.
 Your speech is the climax of the entire play.

 ALLEN.
 Well now we’re getting some place.
 What’s next?

 WELLES.
 In this final scene you trail me through the sewers of Paris.

 ALLEN.
 Oh, the sewers.

 WELLES.
 You finally corner me single-handed.
 There we stand, face to face.
 I have just a few words and then you speak.

 ALLEN.
 I speak.
 Well, that sounds good.
 Let’s go.

 (Music: heavy, then fades.)

 Thus, the wit of Fred Allen, radio’s smartest satirist, is drowned in a display of misguided aspirations.
 As I put it in Etherized Victorians, the promise of radio as a purveyor of great literature is “exposed as so much hogwash.”
-US radio artists were often reduced to ridiculing that which neither sponsors nor network executives were willing to touch: so-called high art (including popular literature of the past that, like Hugo’s novel, had just enough patina to appear precious).
+US radio artists were often called upon to ridicule that which neither sponsors nor network executives were willing to touch: so-called high art (including popular literature of the past that, like Hugo’s novel, had just enough patina to appear precious).